linnil1/sl/README.md

 SL for python
 =============

+Turn sl.c for python use
-Ugly way to do it
+Use generator to make it look simple
+But it is really ugly methods

 SL(1): Cure your bad habit of mistyping